radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/04-campaign-examples.md

 ![](./media/IAP144-bis.png)

-## Review Finance departement access rights per line manager
+## Review Finance department access rights per line manager

 It can be useful to restrict your access review to a given organisation, especially in large organisation.
 Let's say for instance that you want to review SOX applications access rights in the *Finance Department*.

 In order to do so, you will have first to tag all accounts belonging to people working for the *finance departement*.

 > You can do it by performing an account search followed by a bulk tagging operation.